 13 As saith the proverb of the ancients, Wickedness proceedeth from the wicked: but mine hand shall not be upon thee.

 14 After whom is the king of Israel come out? after whom dost thou pursue? after a dead dog, after a flea.

 For as the ancient proverb says, "Wickedness comes from wicked people."
 But my hand will not be upon you.

 So who are you chasing?
 A dead dog?
 A flea?

 16 And it came to pass, when David had made an end of speaking these words unto Saul, that Saul said, Is this thy voice, my son David?
 And Saul lifted up his voice, and wept.

 After David's speech finally ended, Saul said,

 17 And he said to David, Thou art more righteous than I: for thou hast rewarded me good, whereas I have rewarded thee evil.

-Then it was Saul's turn to make a speech.
+Then it was Saul's turn to make a speech:

 David, you are more righteous than I, because you have rewarded me with good, whereas I have rewarded you with evil.